w4jbm/Python-Programs/README.md

 That will run one million digits out to a text file and take a while (around a half hour on my machine) to execute.

+## McNuggetNum.py

+Just a 'cute' puzzle to find what number of McNuggets you can't get by combining orders of 6, 9, or 20 pieces.
+It turns out that the largest McNugget Number is 43.
+(Although we just go up to 100, but you can easily change this in the code.)

 ## popbyzip

 This directory contains a program that plots a "heat map" of population by zip code.
 It started with code by James Triveri found here: